Scale your business with our modular plugins.

 2. Manually with some code

-We will show you both methods, so you can pick an option based on your requirements and preferences.
+We will show you both methods so you can choose the option that best suits your requirements and preferences.

-Without any further ado, let’s see the process.
+Without further ado, let’s proceed with the process.

 1) Disable Right-Clicking on WordPress images using a Plugin